 Hierarchical clustering in data mining

-Hierarchical clustering in data mining produces a dendrogram, which is a genuine advantage when you want to see structure at multiple scales rather than commit to one number of clusters.
-The key decision is the linkage — how you measure the distance between two clusters:
+Hierarchical clustering in data mining produces a dendrogram, and the tree is the point: you decide how many clusters you want after looking at the structure, not before.
+The key decision is the linkage, meaning how the distance between two clusters is defined:

-- Single linkage — nearest pair of points.
-Finds elongated, chain-like clusters but can "chain" unrelated groups together.
+- Single linkage: nearest pair of points.
+Finds elongated, chain-like shapes, and will happily chain two unrelated groups together through a bridge of a few points.

-- Average linkage — mean pairwise distance.
-A middle ground.
+- Average linkage: mean pairwise distance.
+A middle ground, and the usual choice with non-Euclidean metrics.

-- Ward's method — merges the pair that increases total within-cluster variance the least.
-Usually the best default for numeric data.
+- Ward's method: merges the pair that increases total within-cluster variance the least.
+The best default for numeric data, with two conditions attached.

 Spectral and embedding-based clustering